tyage/twctf-2020-universal-angular/README.md

-# Angular of another Universal in TokyoWesterns CTF 2020
+# Angular of another Universe in TokyoWesterns CTF 2020

 ## Local dev